 Site (C) 2010 John Rogers Media Services We make every effort to ensure information is up to date and accurate, but can not be held responsible for errors or for content of external sites that are linked to from this site.
 Contact: firstname.lastname@example.org 07766 350905

-Reading Hotels - Cheap Accommodation Deals in ReadingREADING HOTELS - IF you need a hotel room in Reading, the UK - or anywhere in the world - our discount booking service is the answer.
-Click here for Reading Guide's own link to LateRooms.com®.
-Availability and prices are updated daily, the prices per room not per person, and there's no booking fee.
-PLEASE NOTE: If you make future bookings, it would help sustain Reading Guide if you do so from this link.
+TitleReading Hotels - Cheap Accommodation Deals in ReadingREADING HOTELS - IF you need a hotel room in Reading, the UK - or anywhere in the world - our discount booking service is the answer.
+Click here for Reading Guide's link to the LateRooms.com® database.
+Availability and prices are updated daily.
+IF YOU make future bookings, please do so from this link.

 THERE will be nowhere quite as magical as Reading this Christmas.
 A host of imaginative events will take place to complement the town’s top-class shopping and dining scene.
 For example, on Saturday November 24 the town centre hosted a breathtaking parade when Beautiful Creatures’ gigantic whale, Big Blue, paraded down Broad Street.
 This gentle giant of the deep had a serious environmental message for children.
 Joining the whale was a spectacular luminescent squid.